Types of Wedding Ceremonies Explained

 • Witnesses: Most jurisdictions require at least one or two witnesses to be present during the ceremony for the marriage to be legally binding.

-• Personalization: While civil ceremonies are straightforward, couples can personalize their experience by writing their own vows, choosing special readings, or incorporating music that holds personal significance.
+• Personalization: While civil ceremonies are straightforward, couples can personalise their experience by writing their own vows, choosing special readings, or incorporating music that holds personal significance.

 Planning Your Civil Ceremony